Perinatal Bereavement Services

 Ornament Ceremony

-Held in December, the Ornament Ceremony is the annual memorial service for babies who have passed away.
-Families can bring an ornament to hang on the tree in honor of their baby.
-Some families choose to come yearly, as it is a special way to remember their babies during the holiday season.
+Held every December, St. Joseph Hospital in Nashua, New Hampshire, holds a memorial service for babies who have passed away.
+Families bring ornaments to hang on a tree in our atrium to honor their loss.
+Many families choose to come to this event yearly, as it is a special way to remember their babies during the holiday season.

 Nicholas’ Books & Bears

-Free cremation and/or low cost burial services may be available to all St. Joseph patients who experience the death of a baby at any point during pregnancy or the death of an infant after birth.
-Some families still choose to cremate their baby’s remains and keep them in their houses, bury them with a relative, or scatter them at a meaningful site.
-Other families prefer to have their baby’s body buried at a cemetery with their preferred funeral home.
-Please contact a Bereavement Team Member at the time of your loss to discuss further services that may be available.
+Free cremation and/or low cost burial services may be available to patients of St. Joseph Hospital who have experienced the death of a baby at any point in pregnancy or after birth.
+Some families choose to cremate their baby’s remains, keeping them, burying them with a relative, or scattering them at a meaningful site.
+Other families prefer to have their baby’s body buried at a cemetery.
+Please contact a member of our Case Management team at the time of your loss to discuss further services that may be available.

-Located within the baby section at Edgewood Cemetery in Nashua, the Infant Memorial Garden is available to families whose babies have passed away.
+Located within the baby section at Edgewood Cemetery in Nashua, New Hampshire, is the Infant Memorial Garden.
 The remains of the babies are cremated and then buried within individual containers at this site.
 Annually in May, a memorial service is held.
-This option is provided free of charge in collaboration with Davis Funeral Home in Nashua.
+This option is provided free of charge in collaboration with Davis Funeral Home in Nashua, New Hampshire.

 Nicole Snow, RN, Care Transitions Coordinator